marilurojas1/AWS-list-buckets/README.md

 	Setting a suffix for type of objects to search in the bucket, example '.png,.txt'

-  By default, the buckest are retrieved in alphabetic order, so if the following option is not used, the results will listed in this order.
 -	-s SORT_BY, --sort_by SORT_BY

+	By default, the buckest are retrieved in alphabetic order by default, so if the this option, eg. --sort_by size, is not used, the results will be listed in this order.

-	Sort the bucket results, valid options are:
+	To sort the bucket results, the valid options are:

-	'Size': Sort the results by size of buckets.
+	'size': Sort the results by size of buckets.

 	'location': Sort the results by bucket's location.
 A side note, if the bucket is created via the AWS web interface, the location is retrieve by 'None'.
 This seems to be a bug on AWS :-)